Visual-Intelligence-UMN/Ink-Pulse/README.md

 <!-- ![description](ssa.png) -->

 - **Events (Individual User Actions)**: the finest level of granularity captures each individual user action (e.g., insertion, deletion, accept AI suggestion) during a writing session.
 Each session is stored as a separate JSONL file named `[session_id].jsonl`, located at `static/dataset/[dataset_name]/json` folder.
 - **Event Blocks (Grouped Actions):** To facilitate analysis, individual events are grouped into event blocks.
 By default, an event block contains all consecutive actions a user performs while actively writing, ending when the user either requests AI suggestions or accepts an AI insertion.
-Each session is stored as `[session_id].jsonl` within  `static/dataset/[dataset_name]/segment_results` folder.
+Each session is stored as `[session_id].json` within  `static/dataset/[dataset_name]/segment_results` folder.
 - **Session Info (Session-Level Metadata):** this file (`static/dataset/[dataset_name]/session.json`) contains high-level metadata (e.g., topic, writing ID, AI model) for writing sessions.
 This JSON files contains all the writing sessions from a specific dataset, with each JSON object corresponds to one writing session.

 ### Detailed Data Specifications